 • Children under the age of 8 must be secured in a car seat or booster seat in the back seat.

 • Children who are 8 years of age OR have reached 4’9” in height may be secured by a booster seat, but at a minimum must be secured by a safety belt.
 (California Vehicle Code Section 27363.)

 • Passengers who are 16 years of age and over are subject to California’s Mandatory Seat Belt law.

 For more safety tips, please visit Safe Kids Worldwide.
-They have various tips on buying the right car seats, how to install a car seat, registering your car seat and more.
+They have various tips on buying the right car seats, how to install a car seat, registering your car seat, and more.
 In the past, CCRC has had car seats available for donation, based on availability.
-If you are in a program, please consult with your case worker/specialist for donation opportunities and more information.
+Please consult with your case worker/specialist for donation opportunities and more information.